MakeSchool-Tutorials/Tutorial-Template/P00-Getting-Started/content.md

 ## Code blocks

 Always use fenced code blocks.
 Do not use indented code blocks in any new tutorials!
-Fenced code blocks allow you to specific the language of a code sample and are easier to edit.
+Fenced code blocks allow you to specify the language of a code sample and are easier to edit.

 ```
 // Code within fenced code blocks should be left-aligned!